MarcusJohnson91/FoundationIO/README.md

 * When you're all done, call `BitInput_Deinit`, `BitOutput_Deinit`, and `BitBuffer_Deinit`.
 - GUUIDs:
 * A `GUUID` is just a handy way to refer to UUID/GUIDStrings, and BinaryUUID/GUIDs as one object.
-* A GUUIDString is 21 bytes long, and includes a NULL terminator,  and the dashes.
+* A GUUIDString is 21 bytes long, and includes a NULL terminator,  and dashes.
 * A BinaryGUUID is 16 bytes long, and does not contain a NULL terminator or the dashes.
 * A UUID is most significant byte first for each section.
 * A GUID is least significant byte first for each section, except the last 6 bytes which are most significant.